Biden Visited Areas Of The Northeast Hit By Ida - NewsBreak

 Biden Visited Areas Of The Northeast Hit By Ida

-President Biden met with people in New Jersey and Queens who were affected by Hurricane Ida, a disaster he is using to make the case for his infrastructure plans.
 Enormous piles of warped furniture, ruined belongings, a totaled car with its hood up and residents wondering how they are going to deal with the mess left behind - this is what President Biden saw today on a tour of how the remnants of Hurricane Ida battered parts of New Jersey and New York.
 And it was the backdrop for a case he made for more investments to make the country more resilient to climate change.
-NPR White House correspondent Asma Khalid joins us now.www.npr.org
+NPR White House correspondent Asma Khalid joins us now.www.kazu.org